menu

 Finally, all of these card draw spells are awesome when you're setting up your combo turn; they fit very nicely into the curve of the deck, and most of them are great mid-combo as well.
 Ior Ruin Expedition is just the pinnacle of efficiency once you've got your engine going, and nothing says game over quite like the third Flow of Ideas for ten or more cards.

 In addition to the suite of tutors, we can also run more mana-efficient cantrips that will give us all kinds of deck manipulation and filtering, layering consistency and speed to the deck.
-Cards like Preordain and Aerial Responder have repeatedly demonstrated their usefulness in combo decks across formats, so there's no reason they won't work here as well!
+Cards like Preordain and Ponder have repeatedly demonstrated their usefulness in combo decks across formats, so there's no reason they won't work here as well!

 Cantrips